Artchibald/WTW-illustrator-script/README.md

 - Uses node js dependency types for adobe NPM https://registry.npmjs.org/types-for-adobe
 - SOON Extendscript toolkit on Windows

+# How to use this script?

+1. Open Adobe illustrator
+2. Open the icons template in Illustrator that you will find in this repository (no others, just this one).
+3. Go to File > Scripts > Other Scripts...
+4. Select the JS file from this repo called main_script_RunThisFirst.js, it will run automatically.
+5. View the exported assets in the folder where the .ai is saved.

+<p align="right">(<a href="#top">back to top</a>)</p>

 # How long does the script take to run?

 If there are 38 icons and 8 background colors, 3 sets of folder saves, that is 7320 total exported icons in (38 * 8 * 3 folders) 4560 loops.
 This takes about 2 hours to perform.
 Total of (34*8) 304 icons in the contact sheet.